-In July 2015, IOSCO Committee 5 published a consultation report on 'Elements of international regulatory standards on fees and expenses of investment funds' (CR06/2015).73 This has recently been followed up by a final report setting out a set of common international standards of best practice for the operators of Collective Investment Schemes (CIS).
-These reports addressed transaction-based fees and expenses, including, among other things, hard and soft commission arrangements linked to transactions, and provided good practices and examples of possible approaches by operators of CISs to address conflicts of interest inherent in such arrangements.74 While both reports are separate from this work, soft commission arrangements are relevant to this report's consideration of bundled goods and services (e.g. research and corporate access) provided alongside the execution of orders from the perspective of brokers.
+In July 2015, IOSCO Committee 5 published a consultation report on 'Elements of international regulatory standards on fees and expenses of investment funds' (CR06/2015).
+This has recently been followed up by a final report setting out a set of common international standards of good practice for Collective Investment Schemes (CIS).
+These reports addressed, among other things, transaction-based fees and expenses, including, for example, hard and soft commission arrangements linked to transactions, and provided good practices and examples of possible approaches by operators of CISs to address conflicts of interest that may arise in such arrangements.
+While both reports are separate from this work, soft commission arrangements are relevant to this report's consideration of bundled goods and services (e.g. research and corporate access) provided alongside the execution of orders from the perspective of brokers.